Mark Hindley —Biography

 On a smaller scale, since 2009, Mark has been Musical Director of the Cumbrian chamber choir, the Wordsworth Singers, with whom he has established a reputation for adventurous programming and exciting, vibrant performances.
 He also works regularly with Glasgow Chamber Choir and has been a guest director of the Calton Consort.
 In 2015 he founded a new choir, the Scottish Vocal Ensemble, which draws together the finest choral singers from across Scotland and northern England.

 When he is not directing, Mark maintains a busy schedule as a freelance organist and harpsichordist.
-He plays regularly with the Royal Scottish National Orchestra and Royal Northern Sinfonia and has been invited to perform as soloist in many of the major venues across the UK, France, Germany, Belgium, Spain, Poland and the USA.
+He plays regularly with the Royal Scottish National Orchestra and Royal Northern Sinfonia and has been invited to perform as soloist in many of the major venues across the UK, France, Germany, Belgium, Spain, Poland, Canada and the USA.